 Spot B, on the other hand, has traveled further up the plate (30 mm) and thus has a larger $R_f$ value (0.70).
-It should also be noted that when silica or alumina TLC plates are used, less polar compounds tend to travel faster (have larger $R_f$ values) and more polar compounds tend to travel faster (have larger $R_f$ values).
+It should also be noted that when silica or alumina TLC plates are used, less polar compounds tend to travel faster (have larger $R_f$ values) and more polar compounds tend to travel more slowly (have smaller $R_f$ values).
 Thus, spot A is likely the more polar compound.